A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on other security enablers in B5G

 \subsubsection{Cryptographic methods}

-Cryptography is the science of creating cipher texts from plain text, encrypting the data, and making it completely unreadable directly to humans.
+Although cryptography will undergo significant changes (and challenges with quantum computing) in the B5G, it is still expected to prevail for the long haul \cite{bhatt2023post}.
+It is the science of creating cipher texts from plain text, encrypting the data, and making it completely unreadable directly to humans.
 Generally, Cryptographic methods are heavily involved in ensuring security in networking protocols.
-Furthermore, cryptographic methods have extended towards enabling computation on algorithms completely oblivious to the data.
-It is important as the third-party cloud servers running X/AI/ML models can not be fully trusted unless they are in a \gls{TEE}. \gls{HE} and \gls{MPC} are popular encryption methods proposed in the literature to ensure the privacy of ML models in the cloud.
+Furthermore, cryptographic methods have extended towards enabling computation on algorithms utterly oblivious to the data.
+It is essential as the third-party cloud servers running X/AI/ML models can not be fully trusted unless they are in a \gls{TEE}. \gls{HE} and \gls{MPC} are popular encryption methods proposed in the literature to ensure the privacy of ML models in the cloud.
 However, they are required to do calculations on encrypted data in an oblivious way.
 Work with XAI on these methods is minimal currently.
-Apart from data oblivious hardware implementations such as oblivious RAM \cite{mitchell2014data}, which in general could be useful, there haven’t been any studies that are currently useful to apply oblivious computing for XAI specifically. \gls{HE} encrypts the data and generates a key pair, one private and the other public.
+Apart from data oblivious hardware implementations such as oblivious RAM \cite{mitchell2014data}, which in general could be helpful, there haven't been any studies that are currently useful to apply oblivious computing for XAI specifically. \gls{HE} encrypts the data and generates a key pair, one private and the other public.
 The public key and instructions will be available to third parties.
 XAI models can use this key and instructions to generate explanations.
 However, there is a gap in the literature for a rigorous analysis of applying popular XAI algorithms (LIME, SHAP) on \gls{HE} based models.